mobilepadawan/Speakit-JS/README.md

 🔔 We are exiting of early beta phase and entereing in a Release Candidate version.
 Stay tuned!
 ```

-🔔 ~~This product is in early beta phase.
-Please write me to report any bug you did found it.~~

 For a **not-so-technical hands-on**, please visit the [Official website](https://mobilepadawan.github.io/Speakit-JS/).
 You'll find a very quick guide and a Demo to test the Speakit-JS functionality.